mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/clockwork-cli.md

 # clockwork-cli
-> A command line interface for the Clockwork PHP debugging framework.
+> A command-line interface for the Clockwork PHP debugging framework.
 > More information: <https://github.com/ptrofimov/clockwork-cli>.

 - Monitor Clockwork logs for the current project